 Transposing

-Composers and performers find keys very useful because it helps them to change the range of the sound.
-For example, if a singer has a limited range and cannot sing high notes but at the same time his/her tone quality is unique which the composer wants to use, the composer can change the song to a lower key to accommodate the singer’s sound range.
-This is a win-win situation for both the composer as well as the singer.
-By the way, changing the key of a song is also known as “Transposing”.
+Keys are also useful because it helps composers and performers to change the range of the sound.
+For example, if a singer has a limited range and cannot sing high notes but at the same time her tone quality is unique which the composer wants to use, the composer can change the song to a lower key to accommodate the singer’s sound range.

 Scales vs Keys vs Modes

-- A key is a like a nickname for a specific scale.
+- A scale is a collection of notes (combination of whole steps and half steps).
+A key is a like a nickname for a specific scale.

 - Not all scales can be completely described by a key (especially the ones in world music)